 As a New England photographer, I am drawn to the history and beauty of our region.
-Often, I will pack up my jeep with my camera gear, drive the backroads, and explore new places.
+Often I pack up my jeep with my camera gear, drive the backroads, and explore new places.
 On a frosty December morning last year, I headed north on Route 63 into Westmoreland, New Hampshire.
 I took in the rustic barns, fields and woodlands, and stopped here and there for quick shots.
 As I rounded the bend to enter the open common area of Westmoreland, I was struck by the sight of one of the most beautiful buildings I’ve ever seen.
 The Park Hill Meetinghouse stood out like a beacon on the top of a hill.
 I was awestruck and immediately pulled over.

 A sign on the property placed by the Registry of National Historic Places reads: “This church built on the northeast corner of Cole cemetery in 1762, was moved in sections by ox cart in1779, to this location, then known as Federal Hill.
 A steeple with a bell cast by the Paul Revere Foundry was added in 1826.
 This edifice is recognized as one of the most beautiful churches in New England.”